 Sunderland-born naturalist.
 Like many Victorian naturalists his interest in conservation developed from an interest in hunting and collecting.
-Chapman saved the Spanish Ibex – a wild goat – from extinction and established the Sabi Game Reserve (now part of the Kruger National Park) in South Africa.
+Chapman saved the Spanish Ibex – a distinct and unusual wild goat – from extinction and established the Sabi Game Reserve (now part of the Kruger National Park) in South Africa.

 Sid Chaplin OBE